FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 up /path/to/vpnroutes
 down /path/to/vpnroutes
 ```
+*Note: you can change the location and the name of the script to your liking*

-To allow the execution of these scripts the `openvpn` script security setting has to be adjusted accordingly:
+To allow the execution of the script `vpnroutes` the `openvpn` script security setting has to be adjusted accordingly:
 ```
 script-security 2
 ```